-I have had a lot of architectural jobs in my young career and the project types AND firms size have run the gamut.
+I have had a lot of architectural jobs in my young career and the project types AND firms size has run the gamut.
 There were clear and obvious benefits to be found at firms both large and small and determining which size firm is right for you is not as easy – or apparent – as you might think.
 It also might require that you actually work in both types of offices just to experience the differences for yourself.

 As a young architect (i.e. one who doesn’t know what their skill set is yet) the big firm is a great place to start.
 The opportunity for personal growth and additional education is fantastic.
-The size of the projects are such that the deadlines don’t happen as frequently so the stress level is generally lower.
+The size of the projects is such that the deadlines don’t happen as frequently so the stress level is generally lower.
 If you have questions, there are specialists laying about all over the place that can help provide you with an answer.
 In a big firm you have the chance to experience all sorts of different roles; designer, project architect, project manager, construction manager, specifications writer, business development … just about anything you want.
 There are plenty of people around who are generally just like you and making friends with like-minded individuals happens frequently.
 There are more instances of two people making a connection in a large firm that later turns into a new partnership than you can shake a t-square at.
 Big firms offer big opportunities. (and healthcare, retirement plans)

 My role in that big firm was pretty good – I was on the design side of the practice and I spent almost all my time designing.
-In the beginning I had originally gone to this firm to gain experience as a project architect – but after working on construction drawings for a few months, they started to pull me more and more frequently into design meetings.
+In the beginning, I had originally gone to this firm to gain experience as a project architect – but after working on construction drawings for a few months, they started to pull me more and more frequently into design meetings.
 Next thing you know, all I was doing was sketching up stuff all day and handing it off to other people to turn into construction drawings.
 As great as this sounds (what architect comes out of school NOT wanting to design all day long?)
 I got bored doing the same thing over and over, all day long, day after day.
-After a year of doing this I’d decided that I’d had enough.
+After a year of doing this, I’d decided that I’d had enough.

 Stupid right?
 Not so fast…

-Most of the firms I have worked for have been 10 people or less so for the purposes of this conversation I am going to consider this a small firm.
+Most of the firms I have worked for have been 10 people or less so for the purposes of this conversation, I am going to consider this a small firm.
 Small firms typically don’t have any of the things I listed up above … they certainly don’t have masseuse coming in every other week.
 What small firms offer is the chance for you to screw up in a spectacular manner – and for people like me, that certainly keeps things from getting boring.
 Since smaller firms don’t have the resources of larger firms, most people have to do the duties of several people, there are no specialists in a small firm.
 The financial benefits in a small firm can also be [ahem] small.
-It isn’t uncommon that small firms do not provide healthcare or retirements plans, there frequently aren’t large bonuses to be doled about at the end of the year, and you might be subject to being laid of more readily because there’s really only one person in charge of business development (and that person’s name is generally on the door).
+It isn’t uncommon that small firms do not provide healthcare or retirements plans, there frequently aren’t large bonuses to be doled about at the end of the year, and you might be subject to being laid off more readily because there’s really only one person in charge of business development (and that person’s name is generally on the door).

 Why would anybody want to work in a small firm??